EasyX-Community/Energi-Masternode-Setup-Guide/README.md

 __Anyone who forks this repository without leaving these notices here is trying to scam you!__

 #### ~ LeshaCat

 ---
+__WARNING:__ NEVER download files except from the [Energi Wiki](https://docs.energi.software/) unless at your own risk!<br />
+__WARNING:__ NEVER let anyone install your Masternode for you!
+This guide will help you :)<br />
+__WARNING:__ NEVER let anyone access your Masternode with ANY remote access tools (ssh, ftp, TeamViewer, etc.)<br /><br />
+__WARNING:__ I will NEVER direct message you unless you message me first.
+You can find `MooCat ( pool.easyx.cc ) #4182 UID: 409032031713099788` this Discord server: [https://discord.gg/pUUJKYB](https://discord.gg/pUUJKYB) <br /><br />
+__WARNING:__ Only send your assets to the [Energi Nexus](https://nexus.energi.network/).
+Make sure the URL is correct and the SSL certificate is valid.
+If you are using this guide, you are responsible for your assets and where you send them.
+As a courtousey we will remind you of this again.

+---
 ### Table of Contents: